-D-307-5: Completing the Transmittal Spreadsheet
+D-307-4: Completing the Transmittal Spreadsheet

-Once VR staff have completed the file inventory, a Transmittal Spreadsheet for the previous fiscal years files only will need to be completed.
+Once VR staff have completed the file inventory, a Transmittal Spreadsheet for all the files will need to be completed.

 For each line of the transmittal, VR staff will list information about one box within the batch:

-Iron Mountain Barcode Number (SKP Box number)

 Customer Box Number (4-digit cost center and box number)

-Major and Minor Description (Major description: example-FY'16 closed customer case files.) (leave minor blank)
+Major and Minor Description (Major description: example-FY'17 closed customer case files.)
+(Leave minor blank.)

-Alpha FROM and TO (this is the last name of the first customer in box and last name of the last consumer in the box)
+Alpha FROM and TO (this is the last name of the first customer in box and last name of the last customer in the box).

-Destruction Date (The close date of the fiscal year plus five years.
-Example: For FY'16, this will be 8/31/2021.)
+Destruction Date (The close date of the fiscal year plus seven years.
+Example: For FY'17, this will be 8/31/2024.)